Prashanthgoud15/PdfSplitter/README.md

 - Your PDF is processed locally on your device
 - No file is uploaded to any server
-- No account or login is required
+- No account or login is required.

 ---